According to a study by the National Association of REALTORS® (NAR) in 2019, here are the most common reasons people sell their home:

 - In larger cities market that are feeling the effect of the “Airbnb” effect, there are a high number of condos on the market.
 This means that buyers have more choice when it comes to purchasing a condo and buts them at an advantage when negotiating if there are 20 other units in the building also for sale with similar comps.

-- To help urgent sellers navigate the increasingly uncertain real estate market, we gathered advice from 4 agents in Ontario to get them to respond to questions that sellers have when thinking about putting their home on the market.
+- To help urgent sellers navigate the increasingly uncertain real estate market, we gathered advice from four real estate agents in Ontario to get them to respond to questions that sellers have when thinking about putting their home on the market.

 Get a top-rated REALTOR®